1) Statute of Limitations

-- Condensed Matter Physics: any 700 - 800 level course taught by a faculty member identified with the Condensed Matter Group that explores an area past or current research.
+- Condensed Matter Physics (including Biophysics): any 700 - 800 level course taught by a faculty member identified with the Condensed Matter or Biophysics Group.

 - Particle/Nuclear/Gravitational Physics: any 700 - 800 level course taught by a faculty member identified with the Nuclear Group, the High Energy Experimental Group, or the Particle and Gravitational Theory group.

 - Technique courses: courses in which the primary emphasis is to provide students with a useful skill.
-Examples: advanced computational techniques courses like Physics 690S or Astronomy 723.
+Examples: advanced computational techniques courses like Astronomy 723.

 - Advanced courses (600 - 800 level) taken outside the Department.

-- Courses in categories A and B automatically qualify as research area courses.
-The Graduate Program Director can accept a course from category C or D upon review of the course syllabus.
+- Courses in categories (a) and (b) automatically qualify as research area courses.
+The Graduate Program Director can accept a course from categories (c) or (d) upon review of the course syllabus.

-- Graduate students are required to take three research area courses.
-At least one of them must come from the "other" major research area of the Department or from outside the Department.
-For example, condensed matter students must take at least one course from category B. The other two research area courses may lie within the student's broad area of research, but only one of them can be directly related to the student's research project.
+- Graduate students are required to take three research area courses with a minimum of 3 credit hours each.
+At least one of them must come from the research area "outside" that being pursued by the student.
+The other two research area courses may lie within the student's broad area of research, but only one of them can be directly related to the student's research project.
 If there is doubt about the appropriateness of a particular course, the Graduate Program Director makes the decision.

-A minimum of two consecutive semesters in residence at the University, each with nine credits, is required.
-(Waivers are possible for 8 credits.)
+A minimum of two consecutive semesters in residence at the University, each with eight credits, is required.

-All degree candidates are required to perform teaching in the department.
-A waiver of this requirement may be requested from the graduate studies committee.
+All degree candidates are required to perform teaching (via a Teaching Assistantship) in the department.
+A waiver of this requirement may be requested from the Graduate Program Director.

-Students are expected to form a dissertation committee no later than twenty months after passing the Ph.D.
-Qualifying Examination and submit to the Graduate Program Office The Committee should consist of the research adviser, two other members of the physics faculty, and one university faculty member from outside the student's program.
+Students are expected to form a dissertation committee no later than twenty months after passing the written component of the Ph.D.
+Qualifying Examination and submit the information to the Physics Graduate Program Office by email.
+The Committee should consist of the research adviser, two other members of the physics faculty, and one university faculty member from outside the student's program.
 After the members have agreed to be on the Committee, submit the names to the Physics Graduate Program Office to prepare the required memo to the Graduate School.

-- For doctoral students, your dissertation proposal must be defended and submitted at least seven months before your dissertation.
+- For doctoral students, the dissertation prospectus must be defended and submitted at least seven months before the dissertation defense.

-- For master's students, your thesis proposal must be defended and submitted at least four months before your thesis.
+- For master's students, the thesis proposal must be defended and submitted at least four months before the thesis defense.